Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Duke vs. Syracuse Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game that pits the No. 16 Duke Blue Devils (9-3, 0-1 ACC) against the Syracuse Orange (10-3, 1-1 ACC) at Cameron Indoor Stadium has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 79-69 in favor of Duke, who is big favorites by our model.
-Game time is at 9:00 PM ET on January 2.
+Tuesday's contest between the No. 14 Duke Blue Devils (9-3, 0-1 ACC) and Syracuse Orange (10-3, 1-1 ACC) at Cameron Indoor Stadium has a projected final score of 79-69 (according to our computer prediction) in favor of heavily favored Duke, so it should be a lopsided matchup.
+The game will begin at 9:00 PM ET on January 2.

+According to our computer prediction, Syracuse is projected to cover the spread (13.5) versus Duke.
+The two teams are expected to come in below the 151.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!